18. Name-Calling Does/Doesn’t* Hurt

-It still surprises me sometimes how little people realize what they are saying.
+It still surprises me how little people realize what they are saying.
 It is as though words don’t have any energy.
 As if they just roll off of you.
 We now know that words do have an impact on us.
 When people talk a lot about bad weather or about dramatic current events, we can become glum or down.
 And it happens much more often than we realize.

-This type of verbal abuse has an influence on you.
+Name-calling has an influence on you.
 Children can deal with a lot.
 If they hear a bit of verbal abuse, it won’t affect them much, but if they hear this time and time again, day in and day out, year after year, these words gain substance.
 They become a physical part of you, as a sort of “red flag”.
 You create opinions about yourself from them, to understand why these names apply to you: “I’m lazy”, or “I can’t be trusted” or “I’m a bad person”.
 I used to have a red flag for “I can’t be trusted”.
 When my director joked to a colleague: “You have to check if what she says is correct”, I went crazy.
 For me that joke was like waving a red flag at a bull.
 I spoke to my director about it and only understand much later that it really was a joke.
 Interesting type of humor, by the way.

 The beautiful thing is that when people make this type of comment it doesn’t hurt me anymore because I know that it is not true.
 I was able to heal this by using the MIR-Method.
 It is incorporated in the 9 steps.
 This time, you can figure out for yourself in which of the 9 steps healing can found for these “red flags”.
 There’s something else I want to teach you.